Important Announcement, Effective March 16, 2020

 - The use of tests, survey or interview procedures, or observation of public behavior in which the human subjects cannot be identified and disclosure of their responses could not place them at risk,

-- Analysis of publically available data or archived data.
+- Analysis of publicly available data or archived data.

-Investigators must still submit an application and obtain approval from the IRB if their research falls within the exempt category.
-The review of exempt proposals is conducted by the IRB Committee Chair, in consultation with other committee members when appropriate.
+Investigators must still submit an application to the IRB for review if their research falls within the exempt category.
+The review of exempt proposals is conducted by an IRB Committee Chair and/or other committee members, when appropriate.